open-vela/nuttx_libs_libm_libmcs/CONTRIBUTING.md

 ### Reporting Bugs

-Report bugs by creating a GitLab Issue with the following information:
+Report bugs by creating a GitLab issue with the following information:

 1. Give the Issue a meaningful title
 2. Write a brief description of the issue you have
-3. Describe the issue details answering the following quiestions:
+3. Describe the issue details answering the following questions:
     - What are the steps to reproduce the *bug*?
     - What is the current *bug* behavior?
     - What is the expected *correct* behavior?
     - Relevant logs/screenshots and/or associated data.

-We will pick the Issue up and continue its workflow.
+We will pick up the issue and continue its workflow.

 ### Suggesting Enhancements

-Suggest enhancements by creating a GitLab Issue with the following information:
+Suggest enhancements by creating a GitLab issue with the following information:

 1. Problem to solve
-2. Proposal
+2. Proposed solution
 3. Intended use-case

 ### Pull Requests